Chengdu University of Technology: State Key Laboratory of Geohazard Prevention and Geoenvironment Protection

 During the past decade, the SKLGP has undertaken nearly 1,500 national, provincial and ministerial research projects, solving a series of theoretical and technical issues in the fields of prevention & control of geological disasters and construction of major projects.
-The scientific research involves many fields, including geological environmental protection and geological disaster prevention, water conservancy and hydropower development, highway, railway and airport construction, subway and high-rise building development, etc. The SKLGP's scientific research achievements included winning 3 First Prizes of National Scientific & Technological Progress Awards, 6 Second Prizes of National Scientific & Technological Progress Awards, 1 International Scientific & Technological Cooperation Award, 1 National Patent Gold Award, and more than 60 ministerial and provincial awards.
+The scientific research involves many fields, including geological environmental protection and geological disaster prevention, water conservancy and hydropower development, highway, railway and airport construction, subway and high-rise building development, etc. The SKLGP's scientific research achievements included winning 3 First Prizes of National Scientific & Technological Progress Awards, 6 Second Prizes of National Scientific & Technological Progress Awards, 1 International Scientific & Technological Cooperation Award, 1 National Patent Gold Award, and more than 60 ministerial and provincial awards by 2019.
 Additionally, the laboratory has published more than 105 monographs & teaching materials and more than 5,000 papers both domestically and internationally, and obtained nearly 500 authorized invention patents.

-There are 87 permanent staff in the laboratory, including 70 permanent researchers and 17 technical and managerial staff.
-Among the researchers, 44 of whom are professors (researchers), 37 are doctoral supervisors, and 98.6% of the staff have doctoral degrees.
+By 2020, there are 87 permanent staff in the laboratory, including 70 permanent researchers and 17 technical and managerial staff.
+Among the researchers, 44 of whom are professors, 37 are doctoral supervisors, and 98.6% of the staff hold a doctoral degree.

-The SKLGP has 7 research divisions and centers and 9 well-equipped testing labs, playing a vital role in national scientific research and high-level talent training.
-The SKLGP also lays emphasis on the cultivation of students, with over 30 postdoctoral researchers, 250 PhD students and 1800 graduate students graduated from the SKLGP.
-For the opening up and cooperation, there is an open fund set up in the laboratory, subsidizing 15 to 20 open projects annually, in order to attract more talents from home and abroad to work in the SKLGP.
+The SKLGP has 7 research divisions and centers and 9 well-equipped testing labs, playing a vital role in national scientific research and high-level talent training and becoming one of the most important geo-hazard research centers worldwide.
+The SKLGP initiated and led the establishment of the International Research Association on Large Landslides (iRALL) in 2013.
+The iRALL international doctoral training program has trained more than 300 young doctorates from more than 20 countries and regions.

+For opening up and cooperations, there is an open fund set up by the laboratory, subsidizing 15 to 20 open projects annually, in order to attract more talents from home and abroad to work in the SKLGP.
 Besides, international communication and cooperation is always priority.
 SKLGP has established long-term and stable academic relationships with the universities and research institutions from US, UK, Netherlands, Italy, France, Japan, South Africa, Hong Kong, Taiwan, etc. Additionally, the SKLGP has organized many international academic conferences.